lrbuechner/TidalTails/README.md

 3. I filtered out stars with velocities outside a 2.5 km/s interval around the average space velocity of the core.
 (2.5km/s comes from one of the papers, pretty sure that figure comes from theoretical models of predicted dispersion after cluster genesis up to now).
 Leaving me with around 5 stars.

-4. I set the Hyades as the origin of a sphere using the center estimated from my previous analysis of it's core and created a function that iterates over theta and phi at different radii.
+4. I set the Hyades as the origin of a sphere using the center estimated from my previous analysis of it's core and created a function that iterates over theta and phi at different values of rho.
 For each of these partitions I then use a function that determines the point of convergence on all of the stars laying within that region.

 5. I calculate the proportion of the stars within that region that pass through the point of convergence and if the estimated point of convergence lies within a pre-defined, looser definition of the point of convergence estimated from the core members.
 I haven’t decided how I want to visualize the percentages.
 If the estimated POC is within that box, I add to a bucket in a 3d histogram whose base axes are D = [0,2pi] x [0,pi].
 Hopefully there are two peaks signifying the position of the tidal tails once complete.
 I haven’t completed this part yet